 Condominium rules consultation

-Help guide modern, fair laws to protect condo owners and support responsible governance of vibrant condominium communities.
+Feedback gathered will help guide modern, fair laws to protect condo owners and support responsible governance of condominium communities.

 Ministry responsible: Service Alberta

 There is a need for clear and modern legislation to support responsible self-governance of vibrant condominium communities and to protect owners of condominiums.